Grief And Bereavement Support: A Caring Spirit

 - Visiting Nurse Service (2180 Empire Blvd., Webster, NY 14580) Held Tuesdays at 11:00 a.m.
 Facilitated by Michele Allman, LMSW, VNS Bereavement Coordinator.
 This group provides support to anyone who has experienced a death of a loved one.

-- Newman House (96 Adams St., Brockport, NY 14420) Held on the 1st and 3rd Fridays of each month at 11:00 a.m.
+- Newman House (96 Adams St., Brockport, NY 14420) Held on the second and fourth Fridays of each month at 11:00 a.m.
 Facilitated by Michele Allman, LMSW, VNS Bereavement Coordinator.
 This group provides support to adults ages 18 - 25 who have experienced the death of a family member or friend. **In the event that Brockport School District closes due to bad weather, this group will also be cancelled.**

 - Elmgrove United Methodist Church (1500 Spencerport Rd., Rochester, NY 14606) Held each Thursday at 6:30 p.m.
 Facilitated by Nina Hurd and Carrie Horton.
 This group provides support to anyone who has experienced the death of a loved one.

 Please call Michele Allman, LMSW, at 585.787.2233, ext.
 8241, for any questions or to make reserverations.
 One to one supportive counseling is also available.

 Camp Heartstrings is a day camp designed to benefit children between the ages of 7 and 12 who are adjusting to the death of a loved one.
-It is July 28 - July 30, 2014 on the campus of Nazareth College, and promotes understanding, acceptance, hope and healing through a variety of activities.
+A summer 2014 camp took place in July on the campus of Nazareth College, and promoted understanding, acceptance, hope and healing through a variety of activities.
 It was staffed by professionally trained bereavement social workers and volunteers, and there was no charge to attend.
 Camp Heartstrings was provided by Visiting Nurse Hospice, Nazareth College School of Health and Human Services, and Pittsford Youth Services.
 (Download the full brochure here.)
 Once a future camp is scheduled, information and registration forms will be available on this webpage.